 Liquidity is one of the most important features attracting a diverse group of investors to exchange traded funds (ETFs).
 Here, we explain the mechanics of ETF trading and the roles played by key members of the liquidity ecosystem.

-The ETF Liquidity Ecosystem
+Figure 1: The ETF Liquidity Ecosystem

 The below explains the key ETF trading activities highlighted in Figure 1.